 The staff, within the school, all follow the school's behaviour for learning policy.
-The teacher or support staff on duty records playtime incidents regarded as worthy of note in their 'Good to be Green' book.
+The teacher or support staff on duty records incidents on DCPro as amber (if it's a first incident) or Red (if it's a serious or a repeated incident).
 The record simply consists of noting the names of the children involved in the incident, a short description of the incident and the actions taken.
-This is passed to the class teacher to follow up and report electronically.
+This is then emailed to SLT and Safeguarding lead/deputy.